Coordination number: Polyhapto ligands

 Coordination numbers become ambiguous when dealing with polyhapto ligands.

 For π-electron ligands such as the cyclopentadienide ion [C5H5]−, alkenes and the cyclooctatetraenide ion [C8H8]2−, the number of adjacent atoms in the π-electron system that bind to the central atom is termed the hapticity.
 In ferrocene the hapticity, η, of each cyclopentadienide anion is five, Fe(η5-C5H5)2.
 Various ways exist for assigning the contribution made to the coordination number of the central iron atom by each cyclopentadienide ligand.
 The contribution could be assigned as one since there is one ligand, or as five since there are five neighbouring atoms, or as three since there are three electron pairs involved.
 Normally the count of electron pairs is taken.

 Surfaces and reconstruction

 The coordination numbers are well defined for atoms in the interior of a crystal lattice: one counts the nearest neighbors in all directions.
 The number of neighbors of an interior atom is termed the bulk coordination number.
 For surfaces, the number of neighbors is more limited, so the surface coordination number is smaller than the bulk coordination number.
 Often the surface coordination number is unknown or variable.
 The surface coordination number is also dependent on the Miller indices of the surface.
 In a body-centered cubic (BCC) crystal, the bulk coordination number is 8, whereas, for the (100) surface, the surface coordination number is 4.

-Case studies
+Experimental determination

 A common way to determine the coordination number of an atom is by X-ray crystallography.
 Related techniques include neutron or electron diffraction.
 The coordination number of an atom can be determined straightforwardly by counting nearest neighbors.